blog image

 For the commercial team negotiating with retailers, simply raising everything by 5 percent or 10 percent is unlikely to work.
 The “price” is one part of an equation that will include discounts, promotional activity, and other contractual investments.

 So, things become much more complex.
-Retailers might be far more wary of a price increase around non-essential or impulse products, reasoning that consumers are less likely to buy beyond a certain point.
-Likewise, they might feel they have little latitude to raise prices in categories with many alternatives – fresh foods or meal components might be competing with premade meals and even eating out.
+Retailers might be far more wary of a price increase around non-essential or impulse products.
+Because they reason that consumers are less likely to buy beyond a certain point.
+Likewise, they might feel they have little latitude to raise prices in categories with many alternatives.
+For instance, fresh foods or meal components that may be competing with premade meals and even eating out.

-Product lifecycles come into play if a CPG vendor is taking the long view.
-For example, a manufacturer might have a traditional, staple product that is in slow, long-term decline, as well as a newer product with a smaller market share, but a bright future.
+Product lifecycles come into play if a CPG firm is taking the long view.
+For example, a manufacturer might have a traditional, staple product that is in slow, long-term decline.
+At the same time, they may have a newer product with a smaller market share but a bright future.
 It might appear the best strategy is to squeeze margins from the traditional product for as long as possible while embedding the new product in the market.

 However, in the longer term, it could make sense to offer a lower price on the established product but advance a higher increase on the newer product.
 That’s because the innovative, new product is expected to achieve market leading status in a few years.
-If the price differential is maintained, it will continued to earn a higher margin and contribute more profit as its market share grows.
+If the price differential is maintained, it will continue to earn a higher margin.
+That way, it will contribute more profit as its market share grows.

 The CPG account manager will be dealing with a retail counterpart who must operate within their own financial framework.
-And, of course, that counterpart will be dealing with multiple CPG vendors with multiple lines, and their own pricing and market ambitions.
+And, of course, that counterpart will be dealing with multiple CPG vendors.
+All with multiple lines, and their own pricing and market ambitions.

-A CPG team might have built a meticulously orchestrated trade pricing strategy combining carefully calculated price rises, combined with tempting contractual investments, which will deliver their targets across their retail partners.
+A CPG team might have built a meticulously orchestrated trade pricing strategy.
+One that combines carefully calculated price rises with tempting contractual investments, which will deliver their targets across their retail partners.

 But if the sales team does not understand a key retail partner, and ensure they have a grip on broader market intelligence, their strategy could be a non-starter, before they even walk into the meeting room.

-If this happens, weeks of painstaking planning and calculation become moot, with sales teams having to rush back to their spreadsheets to rework their offer – and contemplate the knock-on effect on their overall results.
+If this happens, weeks of painstaking planning and calculation become moot.
+Sales teams have to rush back to their spreadsheets to rework their offer – and contemplate the knock-on effect on their overall results.

 This, necessarily, takes time.
 And the market can change again in the meantime.